Skip to main content

 • not be interested in their favourite activities

-Children and youth with mania experience a change in their mood and energy.
+Children and youth with mania have a significant change in their mood and energy.
 The following changes are visible:

 • being very irritable or aggressive